What Are High-Risk Business Loans (and Should I Get One?)

-A high-risk loan is any loan given to a business that the lender deems less likely to repay its debts.
+A high-risk loan or alternative financing is any funding given to a business that the financing provider deems less likely to repay its debts.
 There are several reasons a business might be classified as high risk: a low credit score, a short credit history, missed payments in the past, or even operating in an industry deemed high-risk.
 As lenders see it, businesses meeting these criteria present a high risk of the lender losing money on the loan.

 In turn, lenders use several techniques to protect themselves from the prospect of significant loss on a high-risk loan.
 Those techniques, like higher interest rates, create lending options that can be expensive, nontraditional, and risky for borrowers but are sometimes the best or only option to receive the sort of funding needed to make a business grow.